Sky Sports: Call the Shot

 Brief

-Viewers could scan a QR code on their TV, join a web app on their phone, and predict where a golfer’s shot would land by placing a pin on a map — a form of “soft betting” designed to test engagement without the risks of real wagering.
+Sky Sports wanted to explore how fans could actively participate in a live golf broadcast without a betting licence.
+The concept: viewers scan a QR code on their TV, open a web app on their phone, and predict where the next shot will land by dropping a pin on a map, a lightweight "soft betting" mechanic designed to test engagement in a legally safe way.

 Design process